sabdelmalik/STEP-Links/README.md

 # STEP
 STEP is a free, high-quality, portable web-based, online and offline Bible study tool comprising many versions across hundreds of languages, with many different viewing options to ease personal study.

+`#0969DA`
 # Technical brief
-Step is code is developed maily in Jave for the server side, and HTML and JavaScript. the following tools, frameworks and libraries are used by the project:
+Step is code is developed maily in Jave for the server side, and HTML and JavaScript. the following tools, technologies, frameworks and libraries are used by the project:<br>
+** Development Environmet: **<br>
-Intellij Idea or Eclips
+  Intellij Idea or Eclipse
+Frontend:<br>

 source controlled in GitHub, tracked with JIRA, built with Jenkins and code reviewed with Crucible.<br>